Trip Planner

 Safety and Security During the Mera Peak Climb

-Life Himalaya Trekking, as a local travel and trekking agency, operates the best and finest Mera Peak Climbing trek since our establishment with safety and security during your trekking holidays in Nepal.
-This special Mera Peak Trekking and climbing will be accompanied by our experienced English-speaking guide, who has an outstanding capacity for situations in a good manner and is hospitable, as well as porters.
+Life Himalaya Trekking, a local travel and trekking agency, has operated the best and finest Mera Peak Climbing since our establishment, prioritizing safety and security.
+This special Mera Peak climbing will be accompanied by our experienced English-speaking guide, who has an outstanding ability to handle challenging situations with good manners and is hospitable, as well as porters.
+They accompany you from the start of your journey, ensuring proper acclimatization, monitoring your health, and guiding you safely throughout the trek and the climb.

 Rescue by Helicopter:

-Mera Peak Climbing is one of the most adventurous and challenging trips in the Everest region.
 At high altitudes, the density of oxygen is minimal.
-But, you do not have to worry if you get sick or injured at any place during the trekking; we have a well-trained guide for the primary first aid, so they will help you.
+However, you do not have to worry if you get sick or injured at any point during the Mera Peak Climb; we have a well-trained guide who will provide primary first aid, so they will be able to assist you.
+If primary assistance can’t help, Life Himalaya Trekking offers emergency rescue facilities by Helicopter at any point and transports individuals to the hospital for treatment.

 Physical Fitness and Experience Required For Mera Peak Climb